SAP is evaluated based on three measures at Weatherford College (WC):

 Students, who were previously put on suspension due to not meeting the minimum satisfactory academic progress, may be granted one long semester of financial aid with an approved appeal.
 Once the one semester is completed and the student does not meet the minimum satisfactory academic progress, they will be placed on suspension.
 The student may appeal this status.

 A student who has been denied financial aid because of a failure to meet any of the SAP standards may complete an appeal form.
-An appeal form is available on the WC Financial Aid website under Forms.
+An appeal form is available at https://www.wc.edu/current-students/financial/forms-docs/index.php.
 A student must also have a FAFSA on file for the term in which they are requesting the appeal.
-The student will receive notification of appeal decision within five business days from the date the completed appeal form and documentation was submitted to the Financial Aid Office.
+The student will receive notification of appeal decision normally with 2-3 weeks from the date the completed appeal form and documentation was submitted to the Financial Aid Office.

 There are times when a student is placed on suspension for various reasons such as pace of completion, cumulative GPA, maximum time frame (90 plus hours).
 When a student appeals their suspension, the financial aid administration may decide to put the student on what is called an Academic Plan.
 This plan is designed to give the students another opportunity to make satisfactory progress in order to complete their degree program or certificate.

 Each Academic Plan is designed based on students’ needs to obtain maximum success.